12shubham1/ats_puzzle/ants/README.md

 ![image info](./imgs/lognormal_fits.png)

-Overall, this method still seems sufficiently robust to analyse the trends.
-This can be seen in the second chart:
+Overall, despite this deviation, this method still seems sufficiently robust to analyse the trends.
+This can be seen in the chart below:

 ![image info](./imgs/lognormal_comparison.png)